 - In a large bowl, mash bananas and then whisk in eggs.
 Stir in honey, yogurt, and vanilla until combined.

 - Pour the batter into a loaf pan and bake for 50-60 minutes until the center is firm when jiggled and a toothpick inserted into the center comes out mostly clean.
 Cover with aluminum foil during the last 20 minutes of baking if the bread is starting to brown too much.

-- Run a knife around the edges of the pan to loosen, and then allow to cool for at least an hour.
-Remove from pan and allow to finish cooling on a wire rack.
+- Run a knife around the edges of the loaf pan to loosen, and then allow to cool in the pan for at least an hour.
+Carefully invert from the pan and allow bread to finish cooling on a wire rack.